Guidelines for Panel Chairs and Vice Chairs

 Additionally, Chairs should decide and communicate the order in which proposals will be discussed ahead of time so panelists can make sure they are prepared.

 It is helpful for everyone if you use an online or fileshare service (such as google spreadsheets) to share your schedule.
-This way panelists, PSSs, Levelers, and STScI staff can see what you plan to discuss and when, and ensures that everyone who needs it always has the most up-to-date version of your schedule.
+This way panelists, PSSs, the TAC chair and At-Large members, STScI staff, and observers can see what you plan to discuss and when, and ensures that everyone who needs it always has the most up-to-date version of your schedule.

 Ensuring Everyone has an Equal Opportunity to Contribute